-Purpose of the Policy
+Purpose of the policy

-In the spirit of ensuring conformance with the principles of good corporate governance and compliance with the Companies Act and JSE Listing Requirements (“JSE LR”), the Board of Sabvest have agreed to formulate and adopt this Security Dealings Policy to regulate and control their conduct and behaviour in this regard.
+In the spirit of ensuring conformance with the principles of good corporate governance and compliance with the Companies Act and JSE Listing Requirements (“JSE LR”), the Board of Sabcap have agreed to formulate and adopt this Security Dealings Policy to regulate and control their conduct and behaviour in this regard.

 Who must disclose dealings?